Department of Economics and Finance

 This course is designed to introduce students the fundamental knowledge in personal finance.
 The course includes developing the ability to make your own financial decisions, assess the advice of financial advisers, and become financial advisers.
 Students will have the opportunity to work on the development of these skills in the context of assignments and class discussions.

-Pre / Co requisites: FIN 339 requires a prerequisite of FIN 325 and a minimum 2.50 cumulative GPA.
+FIN 339 Prerequisite: Successful completion of FIN 325, with minimum grade of D-, and minimum 2.50 cumulative GPA.

 Distance education offering may be available.